-Our flagship program has developed 374 of leaders in our intensive program since 2001.
+Our flagship program has developed 388 leaders since its formation in 2001.

-This program is limited to 20 dynamic leaders, ready to make a lasting difference in our communities.
+This program is limited to 25 dynamic leaders a year

 Community Leadership Development Program Fast Facts

 Our graduates work with over 12,000 staff members in local organizations

 69% of alumni have taken on more or significantly more responsibility for leading others since graduating